fury-gl/fury/docs/source/posts/2022/2022-07-19-week5-shivam.rst

 This week I'll be working on the following:

 - Get the exporting PR merged by this week.
-- Loading the animations (simple, morph, and skeletal) data as dictionaries from the glTF model so that It can be sent to the timeline.
+- Loading the animations (simple, morph, and skeletal) data as dictionaries from the glTF model so that it can be sent to the timeline.
 - Try different examples on Mohamed's PR and try running glTF animations if time permits.